curtischong/kaggle-solutions-old/competitions/CAFA 5 Protein Function Prediction.md

 - TODO: understand why their metric implementation was flawed. (there was a discussion post).
 This will teach you how this metric actually works
 ##### Summary
 The goal is to figure out "what each protein does" (it's function)

+Note: This is like an oldschool kaggle competition.
+You submit predictions for the test directly via a tsv (tab separated value) file.
+- so competitors know what the test targets are
 ##### Solutions

 (2nd)